medic/medic-docs/md/dev/workflow.md

 short title/summary (50 characters or so) with more details in a separate paragraph, respecting 79 character line widths.
 Using `git -av` is recommended to review your diff while you write your commit message.

+## Releasing

+Release process checklist for medic-webapp:

+* Update changes log (Changes.md), include descriptions of bug fixes, features and breaking changes or workarounds.
+Include link to issues or further documentation where applicable.
+* Bump version numbers in kanso.json and package.json according to semver.
+* Tag release in git using Github releases manager.
+* Optionally merge with major version branch, e.g. v0.4, v1.
+* Push build to release market or confirm this happened automatically by CI.